-This project was funded by the New South Wales Responsible Gambling Fund.
-The report has undergone independent peer review, which was overseen by the New South Wales Office of Responsible Gambling.
+This project was funded by the NSW Government's Responsible Gambling Fund, with support from the NSW Office of Responsible Gambling.
+The report has undergone independent peer review, which was overseen by the Office.

 This publication is licensed under a Creative Commons Attribution 4.0 Australia licence.